Azure/PSRule.Rules.Azure/docs/using-templates.md

 author: BernieWhite
 ---

-# Using metadata
+# Using templates

 PSRule for Azure detects Azure template and parameter files in your repository based on their schemas.
 This provides template and parameter file linting for structure and general usage.

 !!!
 Abstract
-    This topic covers how to use metadata to improve the success of Azure deployments.
+    This topic covers how to use Azure templates and metadata to improve the success of Azure deployments.

 ## Parameter file expansion